 I wander through the courtyard, past the cistern and statuary, and up to the balcony where there are more sculptures and life size bronzes of birds.
 I enter a room that structurally resembles the Medici Chapel — low and vaulted, but painted lapis blue, and covered with gold painted stars.
 I keep reminding myself to look at the building as much as the artifacts.

 - The circular, folding, parchment fan, dating back to the 9th century.
 Probably the oldest paper I have seen that was not a book or a manuscript.

 - A 6th century ivory tablet of Empress Arianna, in full Byzantine court garb, thought to hail from Constantinople.

 - The Islamic Room.
 The 14th century Venetian-Saracen artworks — trays and boxes made by Islamic artists living in Venice.
 Carved Syrian Ivory plaques.
-The three 15th century Damascus Persian helmets.
+The three 15th century Damascus steel Persian helmets.

 - Juno and the two peacocks, by Ammannati, originally intended as part of a fountain at the Palazzo della Signoria, now installed among several other sculptures in the courtyard.

 - The Atys, a bronze depicting a cupid with chaps and a contagious smile, about the size of a 2-year old toddler.
 I spend the rest of the day looking for a replica to take home for my garden.
 I settle for finding him in an Italian art book.